justinleetyler/justinleetyler.github.io/catalog.md

 > Not to take a stand can sometimes be as great as a crime as the crime itself.
 We must have the courage to stand up for what is right when our fellow human beings are suffering. -p.
 33 -q
 > Counterfources for being kind: Lack of time and resources -- lack of empathy -- Lack of reflection -- Not wanting to get involved -- Not practicing what we preach -- Our innate agression -- the victim mentality -- The 'someone else' principle -- Whatever we do, it'll turn out to be wrong. -o
 > Empathy is the ability to understand another person's way of thinking. -p.
 74 -q
 > There is always something we can do.
 If we can no longer cure, then we can ease the suffering.
-If we cannot do that, we can comfort.
-And if we can no longer comfort, we can simple be there. -p.
-90 -qComparison of MARC content designation utilization in OCLC WorldCat records with national, core, and minimal level record standards / [by] Amy P. Eklund, Shawne D. Miksa, William E. Meon... [et al.] -- Computer data (1 file). -- on 1 external hard drive. -- System requirements: USB drive; PDF file reader. -- Title from cover. -- File name: 3236.pdf. -- DOI 10.1080/19386380903095073. -- IN Journal of Library Metadata. -- Vol 9 (2009). -- ISSN 1937-5034. -- DDC 025.3.
+If we cannot do that, we can comfort. >And if we can no longer comfort, we can simple be there. -p.
+90 -q

+Ellis, Brandon. -- Veil rising. -- LMBPN publishing, 2020. -- Title from Amazon.com, viewed Aug.
+29, 2020. -- Mode of Access: [World Wide Web](https://read.amazon.com/?aisn=B085YBT6WM). -- AISN B085YBT6WM. -- DDC 813.

 Elrod, J. McRee. -- Streaming videos. -- Computer data. -- [S.l. : Special Libraries Cataloguing, c2010. -- Title from p -- DDC -- File name: (10074.pdf). -- DBID 10074 -- DDC 025.3.